sematext/docs/docs/synthetics/using-the-api.md

 ## Create Monitor API

-The create monitor API can be triggered by sending a HTTP request with the below configuration:
+The create monitor API can be triggered by sending an HTTP request with the below configuration:

 | Type | Region | Endpoint
 | --- | --- | --- |